This article has been updated to reflect the fact that the SEC voted to adopt Rule 18f-4, incorporating changes to the original proposed rules.

-The U.S. Securities and Exchange Commission has re-proposed a set of rules to limit leverage and use of derivatives by US funds.
-Dubbed 18f-4, the new SEC fund leverage rules, if adopted, will likely pose significant data management challenges for the investment management community.
-Any fund holding derivatives in their portfolio will be obliged to comply with certain process requirements (specifically around derivatives risk management) and leverage caps (restricting use of those derivatives).
+The U.S. Securities and Exchange Commission has passed a set of rules to limit leverage and use of derivatives by US funds.
+Dubbed 18f-4, the new SEC fund leverage rules will pose a range data management challenges for the investment management community.
+Any fund holding derivatives in their portfolio (of a value greater than 10% of NAV) will be obliged to comply with certain process requirements (specifically around derivatives risk management) and leverage caps (restricting use of those derivatives).
 Those caps will be based on the daily computation of risk metrics and validation tests to ensure funds remain within their limits.

 What are the Test Metrics?

-The leverage caps will be based on either a ‘relative’ or ‘absolute’ test.
-The test metric being proposed is Value at Risk (VaR) calculated over a rolling 20-day period using a 99% confidence interval.
-The relative test will compare the fund’s VaR against a “designated reference index” (DRI) and would require that the ratio does not exceed 150%.
+The leverage caps will be based on either a ‘relative’ or ‘absolute’ test, which will need to be performed on a daily basis.
+The test metric is Value at Risk (VaR) calculated over a rolling 20-day period using a 99% confidence interval.
+The relative test will compare the fund’s VaR against a “designated reference index” (DRI) and would require that the ratio does not exceed 200% (although some closed-end funds will have a limit of 250%).

-Should the fund not have an appropriate index to compare itself against, then the absolute test would require that the VaR measure does not exceed 15% of the fund’s value (in other words, that the fund is 99% likely not to fall by more than 15% over a 20-day period).
+Should the fund not have an appropriate index to compare itself against, then the absolute test would require that the VaR measure does not exceed 20% of the fund’s value (in other words, that the fund is 99% likely not to fall by more than 20% over a 20-day period).
+These limits have been raised from the 150% relative test and 15% absolute tests that were originally proposed.

 How Will VaR be Calculated?

-At present, the proposed rules do not specify a methodology for calculating VaR, suggesting that derivatives risk managers should be able to choose between historical, parametric or Monte Carlo models depending on which is most appropriate for the fund and its situation.
-One specification is that funds choosing the historical simulation method should base its VaR calculation on at least three years of historical data.
+The rules do not specify a methodology for calculating VaR, suggesting that derivatives risk managers should be able to choose between historical, parametric or Monte Carlo models depending on which is most appropriate for the fund and its situation.
+One specification is that funds should base their VaR calculation on at least three years of historical market data.
 There is also guidance offered on which risk factors should be included in a firm’s VaR models.
-The “non-exhaustive” list includes delta (equity, interest rate, credit spread, FX and commodity prices); gamma, also known as curvature risk (nonlinear relationship with underlying, and vega or “volatility.”
+The list includes delta (linear relationship with underlying equity prices, interest rates, credit spreads, FX rates and commodity prices); gamma (nonlinear relationships with underlying), and vega (volatility).
+In response to comments, the Commission has also recognized that some funds may prefer to calculate VaR at a 95% confidence interval and then rescale the value to achieve a 99% confidence interval, given that this approach allows for the calculation to take into account additional market data observations.

 Who is in Scope of the Rule?

 The proposed rule would apply to any “fund,” including “open-end” mutual funds and exchange traded funds (ETFs) as well as “closed-end” investment funds or “business development companies” (BDCs).
 There will be exemptions to the rule.
 One fund category that would fall outside of the rule are money market funds, which are regulated under rule 2a-7 of the Investment Company Act.
-Also, if a fund’s total derivatives exposure is less than 10% of its net asset value or if it only uses derivatives to hedge currency risk, then it should also be exempt.
-Finally, another exemption applies to funds specifically designed to provide leveraged or inverse exposure to a particular index, which could have that leverage capped at 3x and subject to suitability checks when sold to retail investors.
+Also, if a fund’s total derivatives exposure is less than 10% of its net asset value (excluding derivatives specifically designed to hedge currency or interest rate risk), then it should also be exempt.
+Finally, funds already in issue that are specifically designed to provide leveraged or inverse exposure to a particular index will be exempt (although subject to additional suitability checks when sold to retail investors), but future leveraged/inverse funds will continue to be in scope (thus effectively capping their leverage at 200%).

 Are firms required to back-test VaR models?

-At present, the proposed back-testing requirements are relatively stringent.
-The proposed rule would require funds to back-test their models each business day.
+The back-testing requirements are relatively stringent and require VaR models to be back-tested on a weekly basis (based on daily data).
 A fund would need to compare a one-day VaR measure, calculated at the close of the previous business day, against its actual gain or loss for that day.
 Using a 99% confidence interval would result in approximately 2 ½ expected breaches per year.

 What needs to be reported?

 With regards to the relative and absolute test results, it is important to note that a single breach will not immediately trigger a reporting requirement.
 Instead, firms are afforded a few business days to come back into compliance.
-It is only if test limits (150% for the relative test, and 15% for absolute) have been breached for three consecutive days that a firm would have to file a report to the regulator (no later than the day after the third consecutive breach).
+It is only if test limits (200% for the relative test, and 20% for absolute) have been breached for five consecutive days (raised from the originally proposed three days) that a firm would have to file a report to the regulator (no later than the day after the fifth consecutive breach).
 Should this requirement be triggered, the information to be submitted includes:

 - The VaR of its portfolio for each of these days